 Location of Agricultural Lands

 Alberta has about 100 million acres of public land in total.
-The new legislation specifically applies to about five million acres of agricultural land leased for grazing and cultivation.
+The legislation specifically applies to about five million acres of agricultural land leased for grazing and cultivation.

 Only a very small amount of this land is located in the forested area of the popular foothills area of the province.
 Forest grazing allotments are not affected by this legislation.